esl/MongoosePush/README.md

 * `PUSH_APNS_PROD_CERT` - Path Apple's production certfile used to communicate with `APNS`
 * `PUSH_APNS_PROD_KEY` - Path Apple's production keyfile used to communicate with `APNS`
 * `PUSH_APNS_PROD_USE_2197` - `true`/`false` - Enable or disable use of alternative `2197` port for `APNS` connections in production mode.
 Disabled by default
-* `PUSH_APNS_PROD_POOL_SIZE` - Connection pool size for `APNS` service in production modeDefault `APNS` topic to be set if the client app doesn't specify it with the API call.
-If this option is not set, MongoosePush will try to extract this value from the provided APNS certificate (the first topic will be assumed default)Connection pool size for `APNS` service in production mode
+* `PUSH_APNS_PROD_POOL_SIZE` - Connection pool size for `APNS` service in production mode
+* `PUSH_APNS_PROD_DEFAULT_TOPIC` - Default `APNS` topic to be set if the client app doesn't specify it with the API call.
+If this option is not set, MongoosePush will try to extract this value from the provided APNS certificate (the first topic will be assumed default)

 ### Local build